ml4bio/RhoFold/README.md

 ![header](header.png)

-This is the open source code for RhoFold.
+This is the open source code for RhoFold+.

 <details><summary>Citation</summary>